Early Martin Guitars

 Still with the earliest typical Spanish features such as

-cedar neck with Spanish heel, two piece rosewood sides with a simple lengthwise center strip
+cedar neck with Spanish heel, two piece rosewood sides with a simple lengthwise center strip dividing

-The heel on this guitar is thicker and not as elegantly curved as
+The heel on this guitar is thicker and not as elegantly

-on earlier examples, and the Spanish foot has been eliminated.
+curved as on earlier examples, and the Spanish foot has been eliminated.

 Bill Capell, from the essay "Early C.F.
 Martin Guitars":